riya27-2/first-demo/README.md

 # first-demo
-This is my first demo for git&amp;github class.
+This is my first demo for git&amp;github class...